 Corcovado National Park is the crown jewel of Costa Rica’s extensive national park system.
+If you’re committed to an adventurous vacation in Costa Rica, it’s probably on your short list.
 Sure, you can visit Manuel Antonio National Park…but if you’re the type of person who prefers more animals and fewer people, you need to go farther south.

 National Geographic has called Corcovado “the most biologically intense place on earth.”
 There is no question that budding naturalists should go there if at all possible, bearing in mind that it is hot, humid, requires a lot of hiking, and there will be bugs.
 The real question is: should you bring along the whole family?
 If you have kids that want to see the most animals possible while on vacation in Costa Rica, then you should consider putting the Osa Peninsula on your itinerary.

 Corcovado National Park is made up of 164 square miles of virgin forest, taking up about a third of the Osa Peninsula in southwest Costa Rica.
 It is one of the most biodiverse places on the planet, and within its dense forests resides an astounding variety of wildlife, including the endangered Baird’s tapir, jaguar, all four species of monkeys found in Costa Rica, sloths, giant anteaters, poison dart frogs, and scarlet macaws.
 Its rivers and lagoons are home to crocodiles and caimans and bull sharks.
 And then there are the snakes…

 There are 13 major ecosystems within the park.
 Impossibly tall trees block out the powerful sun, and enormous leaves provide protection for the wildlife.
 All of this comes at a cost, of course — there is some discomfort involved in visiting a place so wild.
 In fact, due to the inherent dangers of the wilderness, you must have a licensed guide with you in order to enter Corcovado National Park.
 There are no paved roads in paradise.